-CASC is divided into divisions according to problem and system characteristics, in a coarse version of the TPTP problem library's Specialist Problem Classes (SPCs) [125].
+CASC is divided into divisions according to problem and system characteristics, in a coarse version of the TPTP problem library's Specialist Problem Classes (SPCs) [132].
 Each division uses problems that have certain logical, language, and syntactic characteristics, so that the systems that compete in a division are, in principle, able to attempt all the problems in the division.
 Some divisions are further divided into problem categories that make it possible to analyze, at a more fine-grained level, which systems work well for what types of problems.
-Table [] catalogs the divisions and problem categories of CASC-29.
-The example problems can be viewed online at http://www.tptp.org/cgi-bin/SeeTPTP?Category=Problems.
-Sections 3.2 and 3.3 explain what problems are eligible for use in each division and category.
+Table [I] catalogs the divisions and problem categories of CASC-J12.
+The example problems can be viewed online at http://tptp.org/cgi-bin/SeeTPTP?Category=Problems.
+Sections [3.2] and [3.3] explain what problems are eligible for use in each division and category.